Warm-starting outer approximation for parameterized convex MINLP: Theoretical justifications

 We now have all the components needed to show that warm-starting can, in some settings, reduce the number of iterations the OA algorithm needs to converge to only one iteration.
-We assume in Theorem \ref{thm:lambda_stable} that the parametrized constraint is of the form $g^\lambda(x, y) = g(x, y) - B\lambda$ where $B$ is a matrix with non-negative elements which give a certain structure to the change in the problems.
-Note that this structure is exactly what is obtain for scalarizations of multiobjective problems, e.g., in the case of the $\varepsilon$-method where $B = I$.
-In Lemma \ref{lem:motone_omega} we show that if $g^\lambda$ has this form the polyhedral outer approximations have a strict relationship enabling the analysis in Theorem \ref{thm:lambda_stable}.
+We assume in Theorem \ref{thm:lambda_stable} that the parameterized constraint is of the form $g^\lambda(x, y) = g(x, y) - F\lambda$ where $F$ is a non-negative matrix, which gives a certain structure to the change in the problems.
+Note that this structure is exactly what is obtained for scalarizations of multiobjective problems, e.g., in the case of the $\varepsilon$-constraint method where $F = I$.
+In Lemma \ref{lem:motone_omega} we show that if $g^\lambda$ has this form, the linear relaxations have a strict relationship enabling the analysis in Theorem \ref{thm:lambda_stable}.
+Note that the only difference between $\Omega(\X,\lambda^1)$ and $\Omega(\X,\lambda^0)$ is that $F(\lambda^0 - \lambda^1)$ is subtracted from the right-hand side of the gradient cuts in $\Omega(\X,\lambda^1)$.
+Thus, $\Omega(\X,\lambda^1)$ can be viewed as a reduction of $\Omega(\X,\lambda^0)$ where some of the half-planes defining the set have been moved inwards.
 We focus on the case when $\lambda^1 \leq \lambda^0$, but similar results for the opposite can be proven through similar steps.